robert1003/frontend-user/README.md

 A new Flutter project.

+## Environment

+I used android studio with flutter plugin for development.

+This app is tested on iPhone SE2 with iOS 14.

 ## Getting Started

-This project is a starting point for a Flutter application.

 A few resources to get you started if this is your first Flutter project: